Background and Purpose

 Floodplains are defined by the Federal Flood Insurance Rate Maps (FIRM).
 Where FIRM map boundaries and elevations disagree, elevations prevail.
 FIRM maps are available from the Department of Planning & Zoning.

 Flood Mitigation Planning

-The Calvert County Flood Mitigation Plan's (FMP) goal and purpose is to improve Calvert County and its municipalities' resistance to floods by identifying actions to reduce the impacts of floods to county residents and structures.
+The goal and purpose of the Calvert County Flood Mitigation Plan (FMP) is to improve Calvert County’s and its municipalities’ resistance to floods by identifying actions to reduce the impacts of floods to county residents and structures.
 The FMP examines historical flood events and identifies the causes of those events.
-In addition, a vulnerability analysis identifies which communities and individual structures are most vulnerable to flooding, and discusses the potential economic, and public health and safety impacts to the county.
+In addition, a vulnerability analysis identifies which communities and individual structures are most vulnerable to flooding, and discusses the potential economic and public health and safety impacts to the county.
 A comprehensive summary of existing preventative measures being implemented is also contained within, including a warning and response procedure.
-Several recommendations are made in the FMP to strengthen the County's resilience to flood events.
-The FMP is a requirement of the County's participation in FEMA's Community Rating System Program.
+Several recommendations are made in the FMP to strengthen the county’s resilience to flood events.
+The FMP is a requirement of the County’s participation in FEMA’s Community Rating System Program.

 Calvert County Flood Mitigation Plan (PDF)